dioKaratzas/android-inapp-update/README.md

 <img src="https://developer.android.com/images/app-bundle/immediate_flow.png" alt="" width="528"></p>

-To perform an Immediate update,  needs only to set the mode to `IMMEDIATE` and call the `checkForAppUpdate()` method.
+To perform an Immediate update,  need only to set the mode to `IMMEDIATE` and call the `checkForAppUpdate()` method.
 ```java
 updateManager = UpdateManager.Builder(this, REQ_CODE_VERSION_UPDATE)
             .resumeUpdates(true) // Resume the update, if the update was stalled.
 Default is true